colejarczyk/doc/cookbook/how_to_add_new_field_to_entity.rst

         ...
     }

-Next open class ``src/Infrastructure/Campaign/Model/Campaign.php`` where we have to extend function responsible for Campaign's deserialization.
+Next open the class ``src/Infrastructure/Campaign/Model/Campaign.php`` to extend the function responsible for

 .. code-block:: php